BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 # Mod Authors Guide

 ## Limitations
-Nothing is perfect, let's get the rough stuff out of the way before we start to possibly save you time incase this extension is not what you are looking for.
+Nothing is perfect, let's get the rough stuff out of the way before we start, to possibly save you time in case this extension is not what you are looking for.
 - Unable to work with multiple workspaces in one VSCode window
 - Unable to edit pngs/dds in VSCode (can resize, convert, generate atlas texture, and apply backgrounds to transparent pngs though)
 - Buggy when having other folders within your workspace